 The big city here is Pittsburgh, which is about 150 miles east of the Ohio border.
 Formerly a blue-collar steel town, it has recreated itself into a top retirement destination with over 2,000 acres of parks and attractions like Point State Park and the Phipps Conservatory and Botanical Gardens.
 Like Philadelphia, Pittsburgh has many vibrant neighborhoods, and they all have their own personalities and streets worth exploring.

-There are nine public golf courses in and around Pittsburgh.
+There are plenty of public golf courses in and around Pittsburgh.
 The appropriately-named Grand View is poised on top of a mountain, and the highly-rated Quicksilver Golf Club is about 30 minutes outside of the city.

 As you drive further west from Pittsburgh (approaching Ohio), the landscape becomes more rural, and there are some large state parks like Raccoon Creek and Hillman.
 Between the two, there are plenty of opportunities for hiking, swimming, boating, fishing, camping, and mountain biking.
 If you like road trips, it takes about two-and-a-half hours to drive over to Cleveland (where you can visit the Rock & Roll Hall of Fame or the Rocky River Reservation).